dfds/dojo/workshops/crossplane-hackathon/katas/2/kata/README.md

 ```

 Just to explain: <br/>
-`kind: Workspace` - is terraform workspace to keep the group of the resources you want to provision<br/>
+`kind: Workspace` - is Terraform workspace to keep the group of the resources you want to provision<br/>
+`spec: providerConfigRef: name: tf-default` - points to the ProviderConfig used for provisioning the S3 Bucket<br/>
+`spec: forProvider:` - contains the configuration to be passed by the provider in charge of provisioning the S3 Bucket<br/>
+`spec: writeConnectionSecretToRef:` - specifies the secret object that will keep the Output from Terraform module<br/>

 ### 7. Deploy the S3 bucket manifest
 We will deploy manifest into our cluster